devFNL/visa-solutions/README.md

 The task was to create a home website based on a brochure.
 The main focus was on visual elements, requiring the integration of all brand materials and elements to ensure consistency and alignment with the brand identity.

 ## Important Note
 The ideal resolution for this project is 1080p (1920x1080), as there was not enough time to implement full responsiveness for the website.
+Please use it with that resolution, or at least 720p (1366x768), but not less.

 ## Features